N1k0s1/11044Bv1.1/README.md

 **What's Not Working (WIP)**
 Need to improve auton
 Need to make flywheel torque

+**What is Disabled**
+Catapult is currently not added to any buttons as the flywheel is better at the moment.
+To fix this flywheel needs to be changed to cata in robot-config.h